mautic/user-documentation/docs/channels/focus_items.rst

 **Category** - Assign a Category to help you organize your Focus Items.

-**Active** - Whether the Focus Item is available for use - active - or not available - unactive
+**Active** - Whether the Focus Item is available for use - active - or not available - inactive.

 .. vale off